What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 Best feature for sales tracking: Web analytics that help marketing and sales work together and track how sales are made online, and how customers and leads interact with your website.

 If you want deeper insights into how your emails are working for your sales team, you should consider a sales email tracking tool like Reply.io.
 This sales engagement platform lets you dig deep into data of all the emails your team sends.
-It also analyzes emails while you’re writing them and gives you suggestions on how to improve the quality of what you’re sending.
+It also analyzes emails while you’re writing them and gives suggestions on improving the quality of what you’re sending.

 Best feature for sales tracking: Deeper analytics into the open rates, response rates, and interest rates of the emails your team sends.

 You’ve just finished the ultimate guide to sales tracking.
-Put these tips into practice, and you’ll build a system for constant improvement of your sales process.
+Put these tips into practice, and you’ll build a system for constantly improving your sales process.

 Markets change.
 Competitors come and go.
 Your customers’ needs fluctuate.